Interview with Documentary Director Daniel Raim

 the scenes masters including, THE MAN ON LINCOLN’S NOSE (2000, Oscar-Nominated

 documentary short); SOMETHING’S GONNA LIVE (2010, Los Angeles Times Critics’

 Pick) and HAROLD AND LILLIAN: A HOLLYWOOD LOVE STORY (2015, Official Selection

 Cannes Film Festival).

-Due to the popularity of this article, we asked Daniel if he'd be willing to create a special in-depth scriptwriting master class for those who are seeking help with their documentary scripts.
-To our delight, Daniel has graciously accepted and he is in process of putting together a course curriculum as we speak!
-A February 2017 release date is expected and the course will be opening up for pre-registration soon.
+Due to the popularity of this article, Daniel has created a special in-depth scriptwriting master class for those who are seeking help with their documentary scripts.